ragavi31595-cyber/Employee-Database-Management-System/README.md

   - ALTER
   - UPDATE
   - DELETE
+  - Filter data using WHERE, AND, LIKE, and IS NULL.
+  -Update records using UPDATE.
+  -Sort records using ORDER BY.
+  -Limit results using LIMIT.
+  -Perform aggregate functions such as SUM, AVG, MIN, MAX, and COUNT.
+  -Group data using GROUP BY and HAVING.
+  -Implement different types of joins:
+    -INNER JOIN
+    -LEFT JOIN
+    -RIGHT JOIN
+    -CROSS JOIN
+    -SELF JOIN
+  -Use Window Functions:
+  -RANK()
+  -DENSE_RANK()
+  -SUM() OVER()
 ## Files Included
 - Employee_Assignment.sql – Contains all SQL scripts.
+- Employee Assignment2.sql-Contains all SQL scripts.
 - README.md – Project documentation.

 ## Software Used